RubeHicksCube/Site/content/post/blog-with-hugo.md

 summary: "Hugo is complicated!
 Here's some tips!"
 ---

-The main issue I have with static site generators is that they need to push their own content using scripts that, for condign newbie, are hard to understand.
+The main issue I have with static site generators is that they need to push their own content using scripts that, for a conding newbie, are hard to understand.

 The benefits of WordPress are that you can have the "new post" page bookmarked and with a single click you can have a new post going.